-The WFD risk assessment in relation to Section 4 licensed industries was updated in 2008 to feed into the draft RBMPs with a further update currently underway (due for completion by November 2009).
-The industries were designated as 'at risk' for a variety of reasons which are outlined above.
+The WFD risk assessment in relation to Section 4 licensed industries was updated in 2008 to feed into the draft RBMPs.
+The industries were designated as 'at risk' for a variety of reasons which are outlined on page 58.

 Discharges from Section 4 licensed industries are diverse and can affect the levels of faecal coliforms, nutrients, suspended sediments, dissolved oxygen as well as a wide range of chemicals in receiving waters.